anas-cherni/CTF-writeups/Imaginary CTF 2022/README.md

 ### Solution
 The task was down, thus, i couldn't take some screenshots.
 To sum up:
-- We were give login/register panel
+- We were given login/register panel
 - Once logged in, you can vote only once
 - All users connect at the same time, the one who got most votes is eligible to see flag at endpoint /flag